 In addition, there are significant differences between Agile methodology adoption and DevOps culture inside organizations.
-When it comes to mobile app testing and development organizations should consider only integrating their internal development and operational resources with real device testing in the cloud.
+When it comes to mobile app testing and development, organizations should consider only integrating their internal development and operational resources with a real device cloud.

 Can Mobile App Monitoring Help?

-There are a couple of important aspects why every company that produces apps for consumers should be looking to accelerate the delivery of their mobile apps and use a variety of channels to provide those capabilities for consumers to buy – and among those, web experiences:
+There are a couple of important aspects why every company that produces apps for consumers should be looking to accelerate the delivery of their mobile apps and use a variety of channels to provide those capabilities for consumers to buy – and among those, web experience for end-user:

 1. Very few consumers ACTUALLY USE mobile apps provided by retailers.
 Despite there is an app available for every need (or anticipated need that consumer might have) those apps aren’t used.
 Typically, those apps get in lost in the sea of apps.